Mihov01/FP_CS_Winter_21-22/Week_01 - Numbers. Recursion (part 1)/README.md

         After night 9 --> 810
         After day 10  --> 910

-- For upSpeed = 10, downSpeed = 9 and desiredHeight = 4, the output should be 1.
+- For up-speed = 10, down-speed = 9 and desired-height = 4, the output should be 1.

         Because the plant reaches the desired height at day 1 (10 meters).